He (mostly) seems nice online: should I meet him in person?

 Meeting someone who you don't know in person and haven't met before alone, especially if and when they may feel you agreed to be sexual with them before meeting, isn't a very safe thing to do.
 Instead, you ideally -- and this is true whether someone is 13 or 31 -- want to first meet them, if you're going to, with someone else you know and trust.
 Better still, bring someone you know and trust and meet in a public place without agreeing or planning to do anything sexual at that meetup at all, even if, based on what you've said to each other so far, or felt per seeing his images, you suspect that when you meet them, you might have those feelings.

 How someone seems and acts online can be really different from how they seem and act face-to-face.
 You might meet this guy in person and get a vibe you really don't like, they might act very differently: he might not seem as nice in person at all.
-You say you know loads of people who know him, but I don't mean if you mean in-person, and well, or if they also only or mostly know him online, or, if in person, know him, but not very well.
+You say you know loads of people who know him, but I don't know if you mean in-person and know him well, or if they also only or mostly know him online, or, if in person, know him, but not very well.
 The difference matters.
 A lot.

 You also may find you have zero interest in being sexual with him at all if and when you meet in person.
 Of course, no one should ever figure that if someone says they will or might want to do something sexual with them that that's a promise that person is beholden to: it's not.
 Everyone can always change their minds when it comes to sex.
 But you still probably don't want to say you're going to do something sexual with someone before you have even met them, especially someone who might be -- and it sounds like that could be the case here -- seeking you out expressly for sex.
 Some people react poorly or even aggressively around that kind of situation, and you, like everyone else, probably do not want to have to deal with that.
 But that's yet one more reason not to meet alone.